-Talk was that alongside the meltdown of the marriage, there were private jets, as was reported in the Sunday Times; the Sexwales owned two.
+All the elements of a pulp thriller were there.
+Sunday Times; the Sexwales owned two.
 A Learjet, and a Gulfstream, baby.
 Take that!
 Stew in your envy.

 It was not all.
 There were the yachts moored off some exotic islands and, not to make too fine a point about those, multimillion-dollar mansion spreads in South Africa's paradises of the irretrievably moneyed: Sandhurst, Clifton and Houghton.
 The works.

 Every time each aggrieved party exposed an inventory list of bling owned and bling coveted in the media, interest in the case ratcheted up.

 But then the Sexwale show spiralled on.
 There's nothing like the inclusion of a third party, a fetching young woman at that, to quicken the pulse of onlookers.